 Subsequent to the completion of the sale, we entered into an agreement to provide certain transition services to JW Australia, including providing information technology post-closing services, purchases under a supply agreement, and reimbursement for certain costs to upgrade specific IT systems up to a capped amount.
-As of March 30, 2024, we had a liability of \$5.1 million relating to these matters, which was included in accrued expenses and other current liabilities in our consolidated balance sheet.
+As of March 30, 2024 June 29, 2024, we had a liability of \$5.1 \$4.5 million relating to these matters, which was included in accrued expenses and other current liabilities in our consolidated balance sheet.
 As of December 31, 2023, our liability relating to these matters was \$8.2 million, of which \$6.1 million was included in accrued expenses and other current liabilities, and the remaining was included in deferred credits and other liabilities in the accompanying consolidated balance sheet.

-Components of amounts reflected in the consolidated statements of operations related to discontinued operations for the three months ended April 1, 2023 were as follows:
+Components of amounts reflected in the consolidated statements of operations related to discontinued operations for are presented in the three months ended April 1, 2023 were table, as follows: